Arunansha/Project-Amazon-Clone/README.md

 # Project-Amazon-Clone
-# using Html ans CSS
+# using Html and CSS
 # only frontend part